pallets/click/docs/upgrading.rst

 Upgrading to 3.2
 ----------------

-Click 3.2 had to perform two changes to multi commands which were triggered by a change between Click 2 and Click 3 that had bigger consequences than anticipated.
+Click 3.2 had to perform two changes to groups which were triggered by a change between Click 2 and Click 3 that had bigger consequences than anticipated.